Xylambda/toydiff/README.md

 * Binary: f(a, b) = c. e.g. add, matmul.

-A matrix multiplication operation is a binary operation, so we need to extend the corresponding class to create out own:
+A matrix multiplication operation is a binary operation, so we need to extend the corresponding class to create our own:

 ```python